 Academic Information for Master's Degree Students

 A graduate student should develop intellectual autonomy within a chosen field and demonstrate the ability to analyze, synthesize, and evaluate relevant knowledge.
-The graduate student, furthermore, assumes some responsibility for increasing knowledge within the chosen field.
+The graduate student, furthermore, assumes some responsibility for increasing and/or applying knowledge within the chosen field.

 Analyze ideas in a logical manner by breaking down material into constituent parts, organizing ideas and relationships between ideas, expressing these relationships, recognizing unstated assumptions, distinguishing facts from hypotheses, and distinguishing statements of cause from statements of effect;